-Enoch walked with God, and was taken home without tasting death.
-Why were not all converted in his day and taken with him to glory?
-Noah, it is said, was perfect in his generation; and it is plain that he had communion with his Maker, and by His direction accomplished a work, the parallel of which is not to be found in the annals of the world!
-Why was not the world converted, that the flood might have been stayed?
-Men, from the days of our father Abraham, have talked, boasted, and extolled his faith; and he is even represented in the scriptures -" the father of the faithful."
+Enoch walked with God, and was taken home without tasting death.- Why were not all converted in his day and taken with him to glory?
+Noah, it is said, was perfect in his generation: and it is plain that he had communion with his Maker, and by his direction accomplished a work the parallel of which is not to be found in the annals of the world!
+Why were not the world converted, that the flood might have been stayed?
+Men, from the days of our father Abraham, have talked, bossted, and extolled his faith: and he is ings, passions, and imperfections corpeven represented in the scriptures :----"The father of the faithful."
 Moses talked with the Lord face to face; received the great moral law, upon the basis of which those of all civilized governments are founded; led Israel forty years, and was taken home to receive the reward of his toils-then Jacob could realize his worth.
 Well was the question asked by our Lord, "How can the children of the bridechamber mourn while the bridegroom is with them?"
-It is said that he travelled and taught the righteous principles of his kingdom three years, during which he chose twelve men, and ordained them apostles, &c.
-The people saw and heard-they were particularly benefitted, many of them, by being healed of infirmities and diseases, of plagues and devils-they saw him walk upon the water-they saw the winds and waves calmed at his command-they saw thousands fed to the full with a pittance, and the very powers of darkness tremble in his presence, and like others before them, considered it as a dream, or a common occurrence, till the time was fulfilled and he was offered Yet while he was with them he said, you shall desire to up. see one of the days of the Son of Man and shall not see it.
-He knew that calamity would fall upon that people, and the wrath of heaven overtake them to their overthrow; and when that devoted city was surrounded with armies, well may we conclude that they desired a protector possessing sufficient power to lead them to some safe place aside from the tumult of a siege.
+It is said, that he travelled and taught the righteous principles of his kingdom, three years, during which he chose twelve men, and ordained them apostles, &c.
+The people saw and heard-they were particularly benefitted, many of them, by being healed of infirmities, and diseases; of plagues, and devils: they saw him walk upon the water; they saw the winds and waves calmed at his command; they saw thousands fed to the full with a pittance, and the very powers of darkness tremble in his presence-and like others before them, considered it as a dream, or a common occurrence, till the time was fulfilled, and he was offered up.
+Yet while he was with them he said, you shall desire to see one of the days of the Son of Man, and shall He new that calamity not sec it. would fall upon that people, and the wrath of heaven overtake them to their overthrow; and when that devoted city was surrounded with armies, well may we conclude that they desired a protector possessing sufficient power to lead them to some safe place aside from the tumult of a siege.

-Since the apostles fell asleep all men who profess a belief in the truth of their mission, extol their virtues and celebrate their fame.
-It seems to have been forgotten that they were men of infirmities and subject to all the feelings, passions, and imperfections common to other men.
-But it appears that they, as others were before them, are looked upon as men of perfection, holiness, purity, and goodness, far in advance of any since.
+Since the apostles fell asleep all men who profess a belief in the truth of their mission, extol their virtues and celebrate their fame. .
+It seems to have been forgotten that they were men of mon to other men.
+But it appears, that they, as others were before them, are looked upon as men of perfection, holiness, purity, and goodness, far in advance of any since.
 So were the characters of the prophets held in the days of these apostles.
-What can be the difference in the reward, whether a man died for righteousness' sake in the days of Abel, Zacharias, John, the twelve apostles chosen at Jerusalem, or since!
-Is not the life of one equally as precious as the other? and is not the truth just as true?
+What can be the difference in the reward, whether a man died for rightcousness' sake in the days of Abel, Zacharias, John, the twelve apostles chosen at Jerusalem, or since?
+Is not the life of one equally as precious as the other? and is not the truth, just as true?

-But in reviewing the lives and acts of men in past generations, whenever we find a righteous man among them, there always were excuses for not giving heed or credence to his testimony.
-The people could see his imperfections; or, if no imperfections, supposed ones, and were always ready to frame an excuse upon that for not believing.
-No matter how pure the principles, nor how precious the teachings-an excuse was wanted, and an excuse was had.
+But in reviewing the lives and acts of men in past generations, whenever we find a righteous man among them, there always were excuses for not giving heed or credence' to his testimony.
+The people could see his imperfections; or, if no imperfections, supposed ones, and were always ready to frame an excuse upon that for not believing .--No matter how pure the principles, nor how precious the teachings-an excuse was' wanted-and an excuse was had.